AlexandrovLab/SigProfilerAssignment/README.md

 ```
 ## Running

-To assign known mutational signatures to individual samples, please run the following:
+Assigning of known mutational signatures to individual samples can be performed using the `cosmic_fit` function.
+Input samples can be provided using mutation calling files (VCFs, MAFs, or simple text files), segmentation files or mutational matrices.
+COSMIC mutational signatures v3.3 are used as the default reference signatures, although previous COSMIC versions and custom signature databases are also supported using the `cosmic_version` and `signature_database` parameters.

 ```python
 from SigProfilerAssignment import Analyzer as Analyze